squishytiramisu/Sentimenti-UI/README.md

 # Senti Menti UI

-Frontend for Senti Menti app
+Frontend for Senti Menti app, built with ShadCN and NextJS 13.

 ## Usage